 Many doctors and dietitians recommend a Mediterranean diet to prevent disease and keep people healthy for longer.

-The Mediterranean diet emphasizes fruits, vegetables, and whole grains, and it includes less dairy and meat than a typical Western diet.
+The Mediterranean diet is a way of eating that emphasizes fruits, vegetables, legumes, and whole grains, and it includes less ultra-processed foods and meat than a typical Western diet.

 In this article, we explain what the Mediterranean diet is and provide a 7-day meal plan for people to follow.